* This is the Consumer Version. *

 Thoracic outlet syndromes are a group of disorders caused by pressure on nerves as they pass between the neck and chest.
-These disorders cause pain and pins-and-needles sensations (paresthesias) in the hand, shoulder, and arm.
+These disorders cause pain and pins-and-needles sensations (paresthesias) in the hand, neck, shoulder, and arm.

 Nerves and blood vessels may be squeezed as they go through the tight passageway from the neck to the chest.

 Pain and a pins-and-needles sensation may begin in the neck and shoulder, then extend down the arm.

 Various diagnostic tests are done to look for possible causes, but no test can confirm the diagnosis.